lewisnkwo/personal-site/app/tutorials/003-the-usages-of-react-hooks-2.md

 deps: React.DependencyList | undefined): Player[]
 ```

-Similarly to structure of `useEffect`, `useMemo` accepts two arguments:
+Similarly to the structure of `useEffect`, `useMemo` accepts two arguments:

 - A callback function
 - A dependency array